accarniel/fuzzy-chia/README.md

-# fuzzy-chia
+# Fuzzy Inference Systems for extraction process of chia cake extract

-Implementations of fuzzy inference systems for improving the extraction process of chia cake extract
+...